Table of contents

 Saudi Arabia participated as an observer in a DAC statistical review in 2018 and the DAC Peer Review of the United Kingdom in 2020.

-Saudi Fund for Development is a member of the Arab Coordination Group.
-In this context, it participates in regular Arab-DAC Dialogues on Development.
+The Saudi Fund for Development is a member of the Arab Coordination Group.
+In this context, it regularly participates in the Arab-DAC Dialogues on Development.

 The methodological notes provide further details on the definitions and statistical methodologies applied, including the grant-equivalent methodology, core and earmarked contributions to multilateral organisations, country programmable aid, channels of delivery, bilateral ODA unspecified/unallocated, bilateral allocable ODA, the gender equality policy marker, and the environment markers.